Varvara Lepchenko: 2016

-Lepchenko started her preparation for the US Open at the Stanford Classic.
+Lepchenko started her preparation for the US Open at the Silicon Valley Classic.
 Seeded eighth, she lost in the first round to Alison Riske.
 At the Canadian Open, Lepchenko fell in the final round of qualifying to Alla Kudryavtseva.
 However, due to Garbiñe Muguruza pulling out of the tournament due to gastrointestinal illness, Lepchenko not only got a lucky loser spot into the main draw, but she also got a bye to the second round.
 She beat qualifier Naomi Broady in her second-round match; she was defeated in the third round by 15th seed Johanna Konta.
 In Cincinnati at the Western & Southern Open, Lepchenko lost in the first round of qualifying to Donna Vekić.
 At the Connecticut Open, Lepchenko was defeated in the second round of qualifying by Johanna Larsson.
 Playing in New York at the US Open, Lepchenko reached the third round after beating Peng Shuai and 15th seed Timea Bacsinszky.
 She lost her third-round match to Ana Konjuh.

 Playing in Tokyo at the Japan Women's Open, Lepchenko reached the quarterfinal round where she was defeated by sixth seed Zhang Shuai.
 She stayed in Tokyo to compete at the Pan Pacific Open where she lost in the first round to Olympic gold medalist Monica Puig.
 At the Wuhan Open, Lepchenko was defeated in the first round by Lucie Šafářová.
 In Beijing at the China Open, Lepchenko lost in the final round of qualifying to Kateřina Siniaková.
 At the Hong Kong Open, she was defeated in the first round by Alizé Cornet.
 Lepchenko played her final tournament of the season at the Luxembourg Open where she lost in the second round to top seed and eventual finalist Petra Kvitová.